CathalOConnorRH/ewd-api-labs-2023/README.md

 Before running this project you will need to create a `.env` file in the root directory and fill in the information below.

-The key `MY_WRITE_KEY` is the api key from https://segment.com/ and is required for analytics of key functions being requested.
+The key `MY_WRITE_KEY` is the API key from https://segment.com/ and is required for analytics of key functions being requested.

 ```bat
 NODE_ENV=development